 We covered all sorts of "hard copy" communications, from paper invitations, announcements and newsletters to emails and telephone calls.
-Now we will discuss internet family reunion planning and how it can be a savings to your family reunion budget.
+Now we will discuss planning by way of the internet and how it can be a savings to your family reunion budget.

-These days, everyone is walking around with their smartphones, tablets and laptops, and it seems that this is the way to communicate everything about your family reunion.
+These days, everyone is walking around with their smartphones, tablets and laptops, and it seems that this is a great way to communicate everything about your family reunion.

-When your invitations, announcements and newsletters are all done online, you save time and money - no printing charges, no postage, no cost of envelopes, etc.
+Internet family reunion invitations, announcements and newsletters when done online, save time and money - no printing charges, no postage, no cost of envelopes, and so forth.

-It is true, that some members of your family may not have the internet or computer skills and that is fine, but, in this age, that number should be so small that the cost involved for the few paper invitations, stamps, etc, you would have to purchase should be minimal.
+It is true, that some members of your family may not have the internet or computer skills and that is fine, but, in this age, that number should be so small that the cost involved for the few paper invitations and stamps you would purchase should be minimal.